dekkit/Strap-On-Mouse-Spinner/README.md

 - Make sure your favourite game supports mouse
 - Fire up the game
 = Strap on the spinner onto your favourite ergonomic mouse
-- Turn the mouse up-side-down
+- Turn the mouse up-side-down (gripping it tightly in the palm of your hand!)
 - Have fun!